tiyd-rails-2015-01/survey_opossum_plus_sql/README.md

 * Find all authors who have never created a survey

 Unless otherwise specified, return all columns in the requested table (e.g. authors).

-Third (and in conjunction with Second), you will want to make sufficient seed data to test if your queries are working.

 ## Hard Mode